erikvansebille/os4p_git_gitlab_bookdown/06-setup-github.md

-# 6- Git ≠ GitLab (≠GitHub)
+# 6- Git ≠ GitLab (≠ GitHub)

 Thus far, everything is within your local computer and done using `git`.
 That is the **version control** portion of git, which is important and powerful.
 However, what makes git a efficient tool for collaboration is its power to share through remote hosts like **GitLab**.

 * GitLab is not the only option, there are other companies that offer free remote hosting, here are a few alternatives like [GitHub](http://github.com) and [Bitbucket](https://bitbucket.org/).
-However, in this course we use GitLab because it can be accessed through Solis-id.
+However, in this course we use the GitLab server of the Faculty of Science](https://git.science.uu.nl/) because it can be accessed through Solis-id.

 ## Git is a remote server that hosts a repository (remote host)